brettwickham/brettwickham.github.io/_projects/escabona.md

 - Handlebars
 - jQuery
 - Less
+- Bootstrap
-- Web Services API
+- Web API
 project_link: "https://www.escabona.com/en/home.html"
 project_image: escabona-desktop.jpg # upload to /assets/images/projects/
 ---

 This is an example of a site I built on Adobe Experience Manager.
-The styles source is Less and it takes advantage of Handlebars JavaScript templates to display conference data from an API.
+The styles source is Less and it takes advantage of Handlebars JavaScript templates to display sponsor data from a Web API.